Create a CKS cluster

 #### Select a VPC

-If you have already [created a VPC](/products/networking/vpc/create-manage-vpcs) to use with this cluster, select the same Zone where that VPC was deployed.
-Otherwise, you can either elect to use a default VPC to be created for you during this process, or create a new custom VPC.
+If you already [created a VPC](/products/networking/vpc/create-manage-vpcs) to use with this cluster, select the same Zone where you deployed that VPC.
+Otherwise, you can either use a default VPC that CoreWeave creates for you during this process, or create a new custom VPC.

-Default VPCs can still be customized from this page, by clicking the **Customize** option beside the **Create a default VPC** radio button.
+You can still customize default VPCs from this page by clicking the **Customize** option beside the **Create a default VPC** radio button.

-This opens a configuration screen, where the available VPC prefixes and Host Prefixes may be adjusted as desired.
-The default Host Prefix assigned to the default VPC is also seen here.
+This opens a configuration screen, where you can adjust the available VPC prefixes and Host Prefixes as needed.
+This screen also shows the default Host Prefix assigned to the default VPC.

 <Info>

-Each Zone features its own default prefixes, which are used to populate default VPCs.
-These can be changed.
+Each Zone has its own default prefixes, which populate default VPCs.
+You can change these.
 Refer to [Regions](/platform/regions/about-regions-and-azs) to see each Zone's default prefixes.

 </Info>